 By contrast, we become more open-minded, creative and resilient when we feel safe.
 We allow ourselves to think laterally and we’re more likely to keep a sense of humour when things go wrong.

-This webinar was part of The Institute of Leadership and Management Webinar Series.
+This webinar was part of The Institute of Leadership Webinar Series.

 Over the past two years, Belbin have worked with teams who have been at the norming, forming, storming and performing stages of team development… and everything in between.
 Remote and hybrid working have highlighted a number of challenges in team performance.